arplaboratory/GeomInertiaEstimator/README.md

 roscd geom_inertia_estimator/
 rosrun plotjuggler PlotJuggler -l config/PlotJuggler_Layout.xml
 ```
-When prompted, hit "_Yes (Both Layout and Streaming)_", "_Create empty placeholders_" and "_OK_".
-You can then unpause the bag play by hitting _SPACEBAR_.
-Enjoy following the plots being drawn.
+When prompted, hit "_Yes (Both Layout and Streaming)_", "_OK_", and "_Create empty placeholders_".
+You can then unpause the bag play by clicking on the rosbag terminal window and hitting _SPACEBAR_.
+Now, enjoy following the plots being drawn!